 Refer to pages V-59 through 103 of the EIR.
-Implementation of the Public Access and Management Plan and the Revised Community Park Master Plan, as a whole, would result in permanent and temporary impacts to biologically sensitive freshwater marsh, riparian, native grassland, and Monterey pine forest habitats.
+Implementation of the Public Access and Management Plan and the Community Park Master Plan, as a whole, would result in permanent and temporary impacts to biologically sensitive freshwater marsh, riparian, native grassland, and

+Monterey pine forest habitats.
 These habitats contain or have the potential to contain sensitive plant and animal species, and fall under the jurisdiction of various state and federal resource agencies.
 The potential impacts to the sensitive species and habitat types discussed in this section, when considered in context with the potential for losses of similar habitats due to the construction of future projects within the County, constitute a cumulative impact to these biological resources.
-The cumulative impact would be mitigated to less than significant by implementation of mitigation measures identified in the EIR, including implementation of the proposed project (which includes habitat restoration plans and public education programs) and continuous volunteer monitoring by the community and Easement holder).
+The cumulative impact would be mitigated to less than significant by implementation of mitigation measures identified in the EIR, including implementation of the proposed management plan (which includes habitat restoration plans and public education programs) and continuous volunteer monitoring by the community and Friends of the Fiscalini Ranch Preserve.

-2. TRANSPORTATION AND CIRCULATION (CLASS II)
+3. TRANSPORTATION AND CIRCULATION (CLASS II)